 How to Stencil and Age a Wooden Porch Sign

-- Home Laurel Leaves Vertical Porch Stencil
+- Home Laurel Leaves Vertical Porch Stencil template

 - Repositionable Spray Adhesive

 - Americana Finish Acrylic Sealer

 - White Vinegar and Steel Wool to age the wood